Tesla starts Model 3 delivery in China earlier than expected

 Tesla Inc on Friday said it had started delivering Model 3 cars in China, slightly ahead of schedule.

-BEIJING: Tesla Inc on Friday said it had started delivering Model 3 cars in China, slightly ahead of schedule.
+BEIJING: Tesla Inc has started delivering Model 3 cars in China slightly ahead of schedule, as the U.S. luxury electric vehicle maker looks to revive sales in the world's biggest auto market.

-The U.S. car marker said in a statement that it held a delivery event in Beijing on Friday, which it said "marked a significant milestone for the market".
-The firm had said in January that Model 3 deliveries in China would begin in March.

 The California-based firm has been aiming to accelerate Chinese sales that have been hit hard by the impact of Sino-U.S. trade tensions.
 It has adjusted prices of its U.S.-made cars in China to make them affordable.